-I recently attended the 2022 Oracle Transportation and Global Trade Management Special Interest Group (OTM-SIG) meeting in Philadelphia.
-Unlike user conferences put on by competing supply chain suite providers, this 3-day event was solely focused on transportation management and global trade.
+Unlike user conferences put on by competing supply chain suite providers, the Oracle Transportation and Global Trade Management Special Interest Group (OTM-SIG) 3-day event solely focuses on transportation management and global trade.

 Here are the 5 most interesting roadmap items as well as my perspective on their usefulness for a transportation operation based on our JBF Sentiment RatingTM with 5 being best.